FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/billingcurrency.md

 ## Description

-Represents the currency that a charge was billed.
+Represents the currency that a charge was billed in.

 ## Content Constraints